ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/02_5FWJ_apo/01_global_stability_analysis/scripts/README.md

 ## Replica note

 - The template preprocessing scripts in this directory use `repX` as a placeholder.
-Replace `repX` with the appropriate replica identifier (for example, `rep1`, `rep2`, or `rep3`) before running the commands.
+Replace `repX` with the appropriate replica identifier, such as `rep1`, `rep2`, or `rep3` before running the commands.
-- Unlike the `01_5FWJ_holo` workflow, the apo system did not require a trajectory-reconstruction step before preprocessing.
+- Unlike the `01_5FWJ_holo` workflow, the `02_5FWJ_apo` workflow did not require a trajectory-reconstruction step before preprocessing.
-- The apo system was analyzed directly from the available 60 ns production trajectory files.
+- The **5FWJ metal-depleted** system was analyzed directly from the available 60 ns production trajectory files.

 ## Notes

 - The template scripts are provided to document the common preprocessing workflow used before global stability analysis.
 - Interactive GROMACS selections are recorded as comments inside each script.
+- The internal label `apo` is retained in script and file names for workflow continuity.
+In the manuscript, this system is described as **5FWJ metal-depleted**, not as a fully characterized biochemical apo enzyme state.